mayconfmelo/min-article/template/main.typ

 	lang-foreign: "pt",
 )

-// This command could be anywhere alse in the document.
+// This command could be anywhere else in the document.
 #abstract("main")[
   The abstract must succinctly highlight the content of a text.
 The order and extent of the elements depend on the type of abstract (informative or